stamparm/maltrail/sensor/docs/REPORT.md

 | ICMP echo (58 B) | 101 ns | 101 ns | the floor |
 | 866-byte mixed replay (60% bulk TLS) | 802 ns | **552 ns** | 1.45x |

-*Method: median of eight runs each, pinned to one core.
-This machine is bimodal (frequency scaling), so a single "best of three" overstates; the "before" column was measured as min-of-three and is therefore, if anything, flattering to the old code.*
+*Method, per column: the **after** figures are the median of eight runs, the **before** figures the minimum of three — they were measured months apart and are not aggregated the same way.
+This machine is bimodal (frequency scaling), so a min-of-three overstates; the mismatch therefore flatters the old code, and the ratios are conservative rather than inflated.*

 The mixed number moves least because 60% of that pcap is bulk TLS, whose cost is the libpcap read of a 1,473-byte packet — and on a live sensor the shipped `CAPTURE_FILTER` never delivers those